 Regression testing is the type of testing that is performed to ensure that a fix or change hasn’t affected the previously working functionality.

 Some features of regression testing

-- Regression test cases are usually automated as there are huge number of regression tests and executing them manually would very time consuming.
+- Regression test cases are usually automated as there is a huge number of regression tests and executing them manually would very time-consuming.

 - In regression testing, we have to deal with reducing the test cases(for reducing test execution time) and at the same time maintaining the test coverage.